bopjesvla/BCI/report.md

 __Bayesian Prediction & Zero Input Strategy__

 Both Bayesian prediction and the zero input strategy were fully implemented in Matlab, by altering the prediction strategy in `imEpochFeedbackCybathalon.m`.
-We also implemented a cross-over strategy, which performs Bayesian prediction on two categories, *rest* and cycling.
-In our final time registration, the racer performed left-hand imagined movement for *rest*, and right-hand imagined movement for cycling.
+We also implemented a cross-over strategy, which performs Bayesian prediction on two categories, rest and cycling.
+In our final time registration, the racer performed left-hand imagined movement for rest, and right-hand imagined movement for cycling.

 ## Results